MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/automation-dictionary-keys.md

 1. Open a new form to create a record
 2. Open an email form with predefined template

-While creating the **Open an email form with predefined template**, you can get pass the context data parameter keys from the **Open a new form to create a record** macro step.
+While creating the **Open an email form with predefined template** action, you can get the context data parameter keys from the **Open a new form to create a record** macro action step.

 The context data parameter from the first macro step are as follows:
 - Entity Logical Name